 When reviewing your provider’s data recovery plan, look for basics like encryption during data backup and redundancy for their servers.
 Do they have a plan in place should the power go out?
 Would generators be available to continue to power the most important servers?

 For example, Xecunet’s data center includes infrastructure to keep the servers going in all but the most extreme situations.
 Geographically diverse fiber entries from multiple carriers and redundant routing and switching equipment within our data centers mean that the Xecunet data center doesn’t rely on just one carrier.
 Independent power feeds to each customer cabinet and redundant systems mean that if one cabinet has a power issue, it won’t impact other customers.
-We also have generators with 72 hours of fuel on-site with emergency refueling contracts to provide our data center with power in the event of a natural disaster or other emergency.
+We also have generators with 72 hours of fuel on-site with emergency refueling contracts to provide our data center with power in the event of a natural disaster or another emergency.

 How do You Implement Access Control?

-Access control prevents unauthorized personnel from accessing your protected health information.
+Access control prevents unauthorized personnel from accessing protected health information.
 All the redundancy in the world wouldn’t matter if just anyone could access your data.
 Access control includes both physical and digital security measures.
 Digital measures include encrypted levels of access to specific system software, leaving only the highest individuals in an organization with full access to everything in the facility.

 You also have the option to send all of your protected health information to the HIPAA compliant cloud provider in an encrypted format.
 This means that, without the decryption key, no one at the facility would be able to access any of your data.
 However, the data center would still have to follow all access control regulations.